CanCLID/jyutping.org/content/en/docs/english.md

 This will be a completely new territory for you.
 Cantonese is a tonal language, so the pitch of the word matters.
 Using the wrong pitch can change the meaning of a word.

-First and foremost, let's take a look at all Cantonese tones in a chart:
+First, let's take a look at all Cantonese tones in a chart:

 ![image](/img/yue.png)